Marcelo H. del Pilar: Propaganda movement in Spain (1888–1895)

 In February 1890, del Pilar met a former Diariong Tagalog colleague, Francisco Calvo y Múñoz.
 Calvo y Múñoz was one of the Spanish liberals who helped del Pilar in the campaign for the Philippine representation.
 Calvo y Múñoz's first efforts were on March 3, 1890.
-At the time he presented to the members of the Cortes an amendment to Article 25 of the Spanish Universal Suffrage Bill..
+At the time he presented to the members of the Cortes an amendment to Article 25 of the Spanish Universal Suffrage Bill.
 Signed by six deputies, Calvo y Múñoz's amendment called for the restoration of the Philippine parliamentary representation and the election of three deputies from the Philippines.
 Famous Spanish politicians and liberals were present during Calvo y Múñoz's presentation: Manuel Becerra, the overseas minister under Práxedes Mateo Sagasta; and Antonio Ramos Calderón, a member of Sagasta's Liberal Party.
 Both spoke after Calvo y Múñoz's presentation.
 They praised Calvo y Múñoz's intention to restore the Philippine parliamentary representation; however, the two rejected the amendment's early implementation.
-Despite their statements and judgements, del Pilar, with the help of the Asociación Hispano-Filipina de Madrid, held banquets in honor of Calvo y Múñoz, Becerra, and Ramos Calderón.
+Despite their statements and judgments, del Pilar, with the help of the Asociación Hispano-Filipina de Madrid, held banquets in honor of Calvo y Múñoz, Becerra, and Ramos Calderón.
 Del Pilar also featured their speeches in the next issue of La Solidaridad.
 In a letter dated April 29, 1890, del Pilar said that if Agustín de Burgos y Llamas will succeed Weyler as Governor-General, he may appoint Calvo y Múñoz as the new Director-General of Civil Administration but first the latter should introduce the bill on Philippine representation to the Cortes.
-Calvo y Múñoz agreed with del Pilar's advice and proposed a more considerate bill the next month..
+Calvo y Múñoz agreed with del Pilar's advice and proposed a more considerate bill the next month.
 While Calvo y Múñoz was away, del Pilar talked to many deputies to assist in the approval of the bill.
-Plans for its discussion were halted on July 3, 1890 after the liberal Sagasta was replaced by the conservative Antonio Cánovas del Castillo as Prime Minister of Spain..
+On July 3, 1890, the bill's passage was halted after the liberal Sagasta was replaced by the conservative Antonio Cánovas del Castillo as Prime Minister of Spain.
 Del Pilar maintained good relations with the Liberals despite the fell of Sagasta.